achiverram28/Hack-API/README.md

 - If you want to logout , then you will have to go to http:127.0.0.1/docs and /api/auth/logout and click on Try It and then Execute.

 <img width="1408" alt="8D7EB593-E95E-4DC7-9786-D065FB3DEC35" src="https://user-images.githubusercontent.com/97288756/215720507-0dfdc4f8-86e4-4215-90ea-37a5fc5b5647.png">

+## Usage Modes

+- Normal Web Version => Data in formatted web page

+- Api Developer Version => Data in json format , where the developers can use the json format for indexing and using the data .
+If you add .json at the end of the url , you will be able to see this.

+## Features

+- Hackathons => { MLH, DEVFOLIO , OPEN SOURCE , COMPETITIVE CODING }

+-  GDG EVENTS

+- AWS EVENTS

+- MICROSOFT AZURE EVENTS

+- STUDENT DEVELOPER SUPPORT DETAILS

+## Developer

+Ram Samarth B B => achiverram28@gmail.com